MatiasJF/tokenisation-workshop/THEORY.md

 ### Unlocking Requirements

-To spend (transfer) a PushDrop token:
+To spend (transfer) a PushDrop token per BRC-48:
-1. Provide a valid signature from the private key matching the locking key
+1. Create an unlocking script containing a valid digital signature
-2. Provide the public key for verification
+2. The signature must be from the private key corresponding to the public key in the locking script
-3. The script must verify: signature matches public key, and public key matches locking key
+3. During execution, `OP_CHECKSIG` verifies the signature matches the public key
+4. Ownership transfer occurs when the signature verification succeeds

 ---